andymikulski/andymikulski.github.io/dev/_posts/2017-6-02-multines.md

 - [kinda buggy, needs more server-side work]

 <video src="https://i.imgur.com/OWe3xBX.mp4" loop controls></video>
-<span>Early sync test.
-You can see that one gets ahead of the other after some time.</span>
+<label>Early sync test.
+You can see that one gets ahead of the other after some time.</label>

 # Postmortem